Work in Trello doesn’t always need to be so manual. Let our built-in automation take care of the busy work for you!

 Wait, What Are Custom Fields?

-They are commonly used to add contact information, status updates, and additional due dates, just to name a few.
+Use them to add contact information, status updates, and additional due dates, just to name a few.
 You can format them as drop down options, text fields, check boxes, or calendar dates.

 Once enabled, on a card back they look like this: